hasiniran/System-Design-Interview-Companion/workbook/03-playbook-03-practice.md

 After completing this workbook, you should be able to:

-- Identify product characteristics that influence scale.
+- Identify Workload Characteristics that influence scale.
 - Make reasonable assumptions when information is missing.
 - Estimate storage and traffic.
 - Explain architectural decisions using your estimates.